If you want to know whether or not Ageless Memory by Harry Lorayne is worth reading, the answer is yes.

 And you don’t have to take my word for it.

-They streamed his 96th birthday on YouTube and you can decide for yourself just how his memory and mental cognition have held up.
+They streamed his 96th birthday on YouTube and you can decide for yourself just how his memory and mental cognition held up until the very end.

-I think it’s Lorayne’s best memory improvement book and in this Ageless Memory Review, I’ll tell you why.
+In fact, I think it’s Lorayne’s best memory improvement book and in this Ageless Memory review, I’ll tell you why.

-Harry Loryane is a legendary memory teacher and world class magician.
+Harry Lorayne is a legendary memory teacher and world class magician.

 Born in 1926, Lorayne had a hard childhood.
 He literally grew up in a ghetto.